jackc/pgx/README.md

 }
 ```

-## Prerelease v4

-This is the `v4` branch. `v4` is still under development but is ready for testing.
-See [v4 milestone](https://github.com/jackc/pgx/milestone/2) for currently known outstanding issues.
+## Choosing Between the pgx and database/sql Interfaces

+It is recommended to use the pgx interface if the application is only targeting PostgreSQL and no other libraries that
+require `database/sql` are in use.
+The pgx interface is faster and exposes more features.

+The database/sql interface only allows the underlying driver to return or receive the following types: `int64`,
+`float64`, `bool`, `[]byte`, `string`, `time.Time`, or `nil`.
+The only way to handle other types is to implement the
+database/sql.Scanner and the database/sq/driver.Valuer interfaces.
+These interfaces require using the text format for
+transmitting values.
+The binary format can be substantially faster, and that is what the pgx native interface uses to
+encode and decode values for PostgreSQL.

 ## Features

 pgx supports many additional features beyond what is available through database/sql.

 * Support for approximately 60 different PostgreSQL types
+* Automatic statement preparation and caching
 * Batch queries
 * Single-round trip query mode
 * Full TLS connection control
 * Binary format support for custom types (can be much faster)
 * Copy protocol support for faster bulk data loads
-* Extendable logging support including built-in support for log15 and logrus
+* Extendable logging support including built-in support for log15, logrus, zap, and zerolog
 * Connection pool with after connect hook to do arbitrary connection setup
 * Listen / notify
 * PostgreSQL array to Go slice mapping for integers, floats, and strings